space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Combating Viruses
 Cleanliness will go a long way to preventing viruses from getting out of hand.
 Medical tools, such as syringes will have a high chance to pick up viruses and transfer them between patients if the syringes are not sterilized properly.
 This can be done via a sterilization machine which would need to be added inside of medical, or in a pinch, you can use liquid soaps or space cleaners to attempt to clean syringes if you're in a rush, but with a much reduced probability of success.
 Alternatively, virologists can attempt to create vaccines to the virus in question, in order to create a vaccine, the virologist would need to provide multiple samples of the virus to the vaccinatior machine, which will then synthesize a vaccine with a hidden success probability based on the volatility of the target virus.
 Vaccine production will require *something* to actually create the vaccine.
-A successful vaccine will prevent the specific virus the vaccine is created for from jumping to any person who has not already been infected by the vaccine, but will not prevent any mutation of the same virus eventually coming around and infecting later.
+A successful vaccine will prevent the specific virus the vaccine is created for from jumping to any person who has not already been infected by the vaccine parent, but will not prevent any future mutation of the same virus eventually coming around and infecting later.

 ## External Infection Sources
 Viruses that don't originate in the crew round start can be instead picked up from other sources, such as raw meats in the kitchen, not cleaning meat cutting tools in the kitchen, rats and mice, artifacts creating (usually very lethal) diseases, and sometimes external sources, such as carp bites, vent spider bites, spawned blood puddles, and potentially bio terror from nukkies.